platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 The quickest way to define a relationship between your app and a service is to use the service container's default endpoint.</br>
-However, some services allow you to define multiple databases, multiple cores, and/or different permissions.
+However, some services allow you to define multiple databases, cores, and/or permissions.
-In such use cases, where you can't rely on default endpoints,
+In these cases, you can't rely on default endpoints.
-{{% vendor/name %}} allows to explicitly define endpoints when setting up your relationships.
+Instead, you can explicitly define multiple endpoints when setting up your relationships.

 {{< note >}}
 App containers don't have a default endpoint like service containers.